Home | Reviews | Articles | Festivals | Competitions | Other | Contact Us

 Howard's second recital was in fact far the better of his two; good to hear again Judith Weir's witty exploration of keybord touch The Art of Touching the Keyboard (1954) and Piers Hellawell's Piani, Latebre.
 Seven of Skempton's eleven minimal miniatures were too many for me.
 Most of the composers featured were present and took their bows - an exception was the Czech Pavel Novak [L], whose rich, expansive Preludes & Fugues I had admired on CD.

-The previous evening Ivana Gavric had confirmed good impressions from CD with performances of Janacek chamber music and his Sonata 1.X.1905.
+The previous evening Ivana Gavric had confirmed good impressions from her CD, with performances of Janacek chamber music and his Sonata 1.X.1905.
 Assisted by members of Aurora Orchestra, Thomas Gould and Oliver Coates impressed in the violin sonata and Pohadka, as did Timothy Orpen (clarinet) in his movement of the oddly-scored Piano Concertino.
 During the interval, Aurora's brass and tympanist entertained us upstairs in the cafe area with the fanfare from Janacek's Sinfonietta.

 Nicholas Mulroy's robust tenor was ideal for the major cycle of 22 songs about the young man who went off with the Gypsies.
 He sang them in the original Czech, and enjoyed it "as music", but it was a disaster for some of the many who didn't know the cycle nor the language...